garrandall/popular-music-data/tracks/whateva-man-redman.md

 Aiyyo, can I be SWV?
 You the One nigga
 Rap Shogun, yes E the one
-Yo, I'm rollin with a forty pack of niggaz
+Yo, I'm rollin with a forty pack of niggas
 Get my weed from Branson cause his sack's bigger
 Yo give me dap nigga
 What I clap lyrically tap call back